scriptbuzz/aws-iot-esp32-arduino/README.md

 * USB cable to connect the ESP32 to your development computer.
 * ESP32 microcontroller development board.
 I am using the Adafruit HUZZAH32 but you can use other models so long as you find a compatible board setting in the Arduino IDE Board Manager.
 * Sensors and/or actuators, if you wish send messages and commands back and forth between AWS IoT and the ESP32 to read sensor values and control pins on the ESP32 via MQTT.
 I am using the ESP32's built in hall effects sensor to pass those readings to AWS IoT.
 I am also using the ESP32's built in LED to send commands from the cloud via MQTT to the ESP32.
+* ESP32 firmware to be updated then uploaded/flashed
+  * This is the main C++ code: https://github.com/scriptbuzz/aws-iot-esp32-arduino/blob/master/secrets.h
+  * This is the secrets.h file: https://github.com/scriptbuzz/aws-iot-esp32-arduino/blob/master/secrets.h

 **AWS Configuration**